phetsims/graphing-quadratics/doc/model.md

 # Graphing Quadratics - model description

-_Explore_ and _Standard Form_ screens use the standard form:
+_Explore_ and _Standard Form_ screens use the standard form of the quadratic equation:

 _y_ = _ax_<sup>2</sup> + _bx_ + _c_

-_Vertex Form_ screen uses the vertex form:
+_Vertex Form_ screen uses the vertex form of the quadratic equation:

 _y_ = _a_(_x_ - _h_)<sup>2</sup> + _k_